HDuken/Advent-of-Code/AoC-2025/README.md

 ## Day 11

 - Both parts, DFS with memoization
-- Part 2: at each node has an array of 4 values:
+- Part 2 can also re-use the DFS of part 1.
+This is faster: at each node has an array of 4 values:
   - No. paths to "out" going through both DAC and FFT
   - No. paths to "out" going through only DAC
   - No. paths to "out" going through only FFT